cfjedimaster/brackets-jshint/README.md

 Issues/Updates
 =====
+[5/9/2014] Yet another mod by busykai, this one is pretty big.
+It will now do 'proper' .jshintrc lookup - starting from current folder all the way up.
+Details at this PR: https://github.com/cfjedimaster/brackets-jshint/pull/48

-[4/14/204] Fix #46 - Basically just flesh out the package.json.
+[4/14/2014] Fix #46 - Basically just flesh out the package.json.

 [3/13/2014] Fix #44